 Children should not bring anything of value to school.
 Individual staff are responsible for their own property.
 Some pupils bring a phone to school where, for example, they are walking home or going to a friend's house.
-Phones are held in locked teachers' cupboards until the end of the day.
+Phones are held in the office until the end of the day.